testallrepos/java-api-goat/README.md

 # java-api-goat
-A simple Java Spring Boot REST App with Vulnerabilities.
+A simple Java Spring Boot REST App with Vulnerabilities.33